Adarshkumar14/hello-node.js/README.md

     <td> KUDO_VERSION </td>
     <td> The Kudo version to Install </td>
     <td> Optional </td>
-    <td> If KUDO_VERSION is not provided ,Bydefault It will Install the 0.12.0 version of the KUDO </td>
+    <td> If KUDO_VERSION is not provided ,By-default It will Install the 0.12.0 version of  KUDO </td>
   </tr>
  </table>
-- Use this Example to create litmus-kafka-deployer-pod.
+Use this Example to create litmus-kafka-deployer-pod.

 ```yaml
 apiVersion: v1